AustinGabriel/OpenDecks-Public-Domain-and-CC0-Playing-Cards/README.md

 - Prototyping and game jams
 - Design assets for card-based UIs

-## Contributing

-Contributions are welcome — whether that's additional card back designs, alternate suit styles, or fixes to existing artwork.
-Please make sure any contributed assets are genuinely public domain or CC0 and include a source link in your pull request.

 ## Disclaimer

 This project is provided as-is, with no warranty.
 While every source listed above has been verified as public domain / CC0 at the time of writing, license status on third-party sites can change — if you spot an issue with any credited source, please open an issue.